 A traveler's guide to Azerbaijan's monuments and statues

 Monuments are how a country decides what to remember out loud.
 In Azerbaijan they lean heavily toward poets, thinkers and cultural figures rather than only generals — which tells you something about how the nation sees itself.
 For a traveler, learning to read these statues turns a walk past bronze into a short course in Azerbaijani history.
+This guide walks you through who Azerbaijan honors, where to find the monuments that matter, and how to plan a trip that reads the country through its public sculpture.

 The country honors its poets first